Frequently Asked Questions - Minor Students (under 18 years old)

 - by 10pm Sunday to Thursday

 PRACTICAL INFORMATION FOR MINOR STUDENTS

-We are very happy to arrange an airport transfer from the UK airport direct to his/her accommodation.
-Our driver will meet him/her at the Arrivals Lounge and will be holding a sign that reads his/her name.
-The nearest airport to the School is London Heathrow.
+We are very happy to arrange an airport transfer from the UK airport direct to their accommodation.
+Our driver will meet them at the Arrivals Lounge and will be holding a sign that reads their name.
+The nearest airport to the school is London Heathrow.

 To request this service, simply apply for an airport transfer when completing the enrolment form.

-We naturally also arrange pick up and transfer service from the train station Eurostar St. Pancras.
+We also arrange a pickup and transfer service from the train station Eurostar St. Pancras.

 Students aged 16 and 17 can travel alone but, a parent or guardian will also need to provide:

 - Their consent for you to travel to the UK

 - An address where you will be staying (if not booked through the school)

 The Parent / Legal Guardian will have to complete and sign our Parental Permission form for students aged 16 – 17.